-There were rows of little circles like fill-in bubbles on a scanTron test under each of the dice values.
+There were lines of little circles like fill-in bubbles on a scanTron test under each of the dice values.
 Robin had no idea what those were for, maybe progression or experience points?
 There was no way any of this actually meant anything real.
-It all had to be a product of his overactive imagination and too many hours with roleplaying games and friends instead of studying.
+It all had to be a product of his overactive imagination and too many school hours playing roleplaying games with friends instead of studying.